 INTJs and ESFPs will often feel a sense of safety when they are in this kind of relationship, and they have a unique ability to take care of each other.

 This type of connection has the potential to be incredible if you recognize and appreciate the way each other’s minds work.

 Communication is important in any relationship because it allows people to share their emotions, opinions, and expectations.

-ESFPs tend to place more of an emphasis on feelings when communicating while INTJs focus more on logic.
+ESFPs tend to place more emphasis on feelings when communicating, while INTJs focus more on logic.
 INTJs can be direct in the way they communicate which can upset ESFPs and cause friction in the relationship.
 In order to avoid this, INTJs should make it clear that they respect the ESFP’s feelings.